Ladislas Starevich: After World War II

 In 1946 he tried to make A Midsummer Night's Dream but abandoned the project due to financial problems.
 The following year, he made Zanzabelle a Paris adapted from a story by Sonika Bo.
 The script and direction of this film are credited to Irène.
 In 1949, he met Alexandre Kamenka (Alkam Films), an old Russian friend, who produced Starevich's first colour film Fleur de fougère (Fern Flower).
 It was based on an Eastern European story, in which a child goes to the forest to collect a fern flower, which grows during the night of Saint-Jean, and makes wishes come true.
 In 1950, Fern Flower won the first prize as an animated film in the 11th International Children Film Festival in Venice Biennale.
 Then he started a collaboration with Sonika Bo to adapt another of her stories, Gazouilly petit oiseau, followed by Un dimanche de Gazouillis (Gazouillis's Sunday picnic).

 Again produced by Alkam films, Starevich made Nose to Wind, which tells the adventures of Patapouf, a bear who escapes from school to play with his friends the rabbit and the fox.
 The same year, 1958, his wife Anna died.
 Due to the success of the previous film, Winter Carousel was made, starring the bear Patapouf and the rabbit going through seasons.
 This was his last completed film.
 All his family co-labored on it, as remembers his granddaughter Martin-Starewitch, whose hands can be seen in animation tests from Like Dog and Cat, Starevich's unfinished film.

-Ladislas Starevich died on 26 February 1965, while working on Comme chien et chat (Like Dog and Cat).
+Ladislas Starevich died on February 26, 1965, while working on Comme chien et chat (Like Dog and Cat).
 He was one of the few European animators to be known by name in the United States before the 1960s, largely on account of La Voix du rossignol and Fétiche Mascotte (The Tale of the Fox was not widely distributed in the US).
 His Russian films were known for their dark humor.
 He kept every puppet he made, so stars in one film tended to turn up as supporting characters in later works (the frogs from The Frogs Who Wanted a King are the oldest of these).
 For example, in Fétiche mascotte (1933) the viewer can see puppets from The Scarecrow, The Little Parade, and The Magical Clock.
-The films have show incredible imagination and also development of techniques including motion blur, replacement animation, multiple frame exposure, and reverse shooting.
+The films have shown incredible imagination and also development of techniques including motion blur, replacement animation, multiple frame exposure, and reverse shooting.